albertotn/jxmapviewer2/README.md

 #### What we have done so far ..
 * set maven as default dependency manager for this project
-* update maven branch to lastest release (event for jxmapviewer2-examples)
+* update maven branch to lastest release (even for jxmapviewer2-examples)